 Give your articles visual appeal

 We do judge a book by its cover.
 We just do.
-If your article ‘looks interesting’, people will be attracted to it, and if it looks polished and professional, you’ll be creating an important first impression.
+If your thought leadership article looks interesting, people will be attracted to it, and if it looks polished and professional, you’ll be creating an important first impression.

 There are 2 aspects to visual presentation: